NikolaiRadke/JQ6500-rescue-tool/README.md

 This tool can even upload MP3-files to your module.
 Just type `./jq6500 -W [PATH_TO_YOUR_FOLDER]/*` This will upload all files in the given folder.
 Very handy!

-## How to use the tool with Windows running VMWare or Virtualbox
+## How to use the tool with Windows running VMware or Virtualbox

 [Luca Dentella](https://www.lucadentella.it) made a [tutorial](http://www.lucadentella.it/en/2018/04/11/recuperiamo-un-modulo-jq6500).
 Note that he's using the old version of my tool, so instead of selecting your device, just press **r** to repair it.
 There's even a [video](https://www.youtube.com/watch?v=9h_RWsfRnY4).